 GETTING INTERNATIONAL DIVERSIFICATION

-Have you noticed the Dividends Deluxe and Core and Explore model portfolios do not have many non U.S. based companies?
-However, I do think international exposure is important.
+I do believe international exposure is important.
+Furthermore, diversification is a core investing principle.
 There is a lot of money to be made all over the world.
 I primarily get international (outside the U.S.) exposure into my portfolio in two different ways:

 - U.S. based stocks with significant foreign sales

 Cummins (CMI) is a great example of the first way.
 CMI generates about 40% of its revenue outside the United States.
 They are truly a global company.